Read This First

 Prompt 1: Create a table with the following domains of AI capability and add columns reflecting Recently Acquired, Beta Stage, and 1-Year Away.

-The central claim is this: This table provides a clear and concise overview of the current status and future potential of various AI capabilities, focusing on what has been recently acquired, is in the beta stage, and is expected within the next year.
+In plain terms: This table provides a clear and concise overview of the current status and future potential of various AI capabilities, focusing on what has been recently acquired, is in the beta stage, and is expected within the next year.

 Because this page is built around a single controlling prompt, the response has to open the issue and test it in the same motion.
 It should give the reader enough orientation to see why the opening question matters without pretending the wider issue of Self-Reported AI Capabilities: 06/24 has been exhausted.